Spagettileg/virtual-cookboox/README.md

 ### Feature 9 - Detailed recipe card

+•	Portal access for both logged and unlogged users

 •	User will be presented with an individual recipe card containing a recipe image, recipe name, brief description of the recipe, icon graphic & authors name, icon graphic & complexity (Easy or Challenge), icon graphic & preparation time, icon graphic & cooking time, icon graphic & calories, icon graphic & servings, full list of Ingredients & detailed Instructions on how to cook

 •	Should the recipe content be fine with User, then User can follow next steps, as follows: